 When teachers need to introduce a poster or worksheet, dialogue is written in italics with an accompanying picture.
-In Lesson 1, shown below, the Lesson Guide reads Display Buccaneer Problems - Lesson 1 with a picture of the Buccaneer Problems worksheet for Lesson 1 to prompt teachers to introduce Buccaneer Problems.
+In Lesson 1, shown below, the Lesson Guide reads Display Buccaneer Problems - Lesson 1 with a picture on the next page to prompt teachers to introduce Buccaneer Problems.
 Similar instructions are written in italics throughout the Lesson Guides.